Mesh

 • Clustered Example -- the scaffold-first clustered tutorial using meshc init --clustered

-• Production Backend Proof -- the deeper backend proof surface once the starter docs stop being enough, paired with reference-backend/README.md
+• Production Backend Proof -- the maintainer-facing backend proof page after the starter/examples-first ladder

 • Language Basics -- variables, types, functions, pattern matching, control flow, and more